zephraph/notes/Projects/Pre-publish plugin.md

 ![[obisdian-pre-publish-api-upload-breakpoint.png]]

 That's done, let's publish the file again...
 Great, the breakpoint worked that time.
 I'd try to show it all, but that'd probably be a pain.
-Here are the highlights:
+Here's how things are working as I understand it:

+This is tangentially related to some generator code and it actually sequentially steps through all or most of the switch cases via repeated calls.

-I was able to see what was being passed to this
+I was able to see what was being passed to the function.
+It's an object that represents the fs entry (unsurprisingly).

 ![[obsidian-pre-publish-debug-file-meta.png]]